jsheth7/smart-aalekh-quiz/README.md

 ## TODO

 * Get logging working on Heroku (heroku logs)
+* See if there is a more appropriate setting for allowed headers in TrustProxies.php (currently set to Request::HEADER_X_FORWARDED_AWS_ELB)
 * Improve theme / color scheme / look-n-feel
 * Add automated tests (unit and functional)
 * Allow more than one Quiz to be created, and used